Universal Pre-Kindergarten 2025-26 – Frequently Asked Questions (FAQ)

 The only eligibility requirement for UPK is a child’s residency and age.
 An “eligible child” is a child who is a resident of the school district and who is four years old on or before December 1st of the school year in which they are enrolled.
 For 2025-26, a student must have been born between Dec.
 2, 2020 and Dec.
 1, 2021 to be eligible for the UPK lottery.

 No. Assignment to a program will be random.
 Since there are two locations for 2025-26, there will be a separate random drawing to determine which program is filled first.
-That drawing will take place at the start of the lottery process.
-The first students selected will be assigned to the first location until that location is filled.

 What is the schedule for UPK?